Pamblam/browser-mirror/README.md

 sudo -s # Login as root if needed source /dev/stdin <<< "$(curl -s https://raw.githubusercontent.com/Pamblam/browser-mirror/master/installer)"
 ```
  4) Run `bm server start` to start the websocket server.
-You can give it a port number if you want it to run a port other than 1337 (eg, `bm server start 1223`)
+You can give it a port number if you want it to run on a port other than 1337 (eg, `bm server start 1223`)
  5) Run `bm server stop` to stop the server
  6) Run `bm server logs` to view the server logs